Best Toys for Irish Setter

 Physical Exercise Recommendations for Irish Setter

 Physical activity for Irish Setter should reflect their high (1-2 hours daily) exercise needs and Large (60-70 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Irish Setter, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+If you see heavy breathing, slowing down, reluctance to continue, or lying down during activity, your pet is fatigued.
 Irish Setter dogs with outgoing, active, sweet-natured traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Irish Setter dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Irish Setter benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Irish Setter